-- Levels: A basic discretization is applied to variations in event density data to coarsen the data and help identify changes that indicate significant shifts in behavior.
+Levels: A basic discretization is applied to variations in event density data to coarsen the data and help identify changes that indicate significant shifts in behavior.
 We compute the density of events over time for each sample.
-By comparing the density of the current sample with that of the previous sample, we obtain a variation V. This variation V is discretized to to a corresponding level, P_V .
-In our experiments we use 4 discrete levels. - Shapes: We determine shapes by observing the direction of changes, positive or negative, between consecutive samples.
-Complexity in shape construction is mainly driven by determining when a pattern begins or ends.
+By comparing the density of the current sample with that of the previous sample, we obtain a variation V. This variation V is discretized to a corresponding level, $P_V$ .
+In our experiments we use 4 discrete levels.